 Replacement course for

-In case there will be less than 5 students that will apply for the course, it will be at the discretion of Studieprogramansvarlig whether the course will be offered or not an if yes, in which form.
+In case there will be less than 5 students that will apply for the course, it will be at the discretion of Studieprogramansvarlig in which form the course will be offered.